Damien-Chave/Home/index.md

 Initially coming from technical training in electronics and home automation, he passed a complementing marketing and commerce master graduation.
 Following these studies, he traveled and worked in various professional environments with various positions qualifications, somewhat in Australia and in France (his home country).

-With this intensive training, he went a step forward into technology environment and particularly in web development.
-The formation he is doing has prooven its pedagogical method for years from EPITA and EPITECH, defined through project-based learning.

 ## Work illustration